Now more than ever, herbal medicine is needed in the world.

-We are experiencing soaring rates of illness and incurable disease, that is keeping people stuck in a dysfunctional medical system that is NOT working for them.
+We are experiencing soaring rates of illness and incurable disease that is keeping people stuck in a dysfunctional medical system that is NOT working.

 Prior to the invasion of Big Pharma, people on every continent and in every culture around the world incorporated herbs and plant medicine into their daily lives for both food and healing.

-Below are some examples of culinary herbs used as natural remedies in various civilizations:
+Below are examples of culinary herbs that have been used as food and medicine:

-- Ancient practitioners of Taoism diligently used cooking for the pursuit of health and their recipes included leaves, roots, stems, flowers, seeds, bark and funghi
+- Ancient practitioners of Taoism diligently used cooking for the pursuit of health and their recipes included leaves, roots, stems, flowers, seeds, bark, and fungi

 - According to ancient food lore, Confucius would eat no meal that did not contain a little ginger

 Time-tested botanical remedies ease the suffering someone may be experiencing, without a barrage of negative side effects that so often accompany pharmaceutical medications.